jessanros/raspberrypidashcam/README.md

 Videos will be saved as raw h264 files, and can be can be converted to .mp4/.mkv easily.
 Videos older than a given time period will be automatically deleted.

-Recently added a minimalistic video player, but that's not the intent of this project.
-Videos w
+Recently added a minimalistic video player, but that is not the real intent of this project.

+I recommend to use with Android Auto!
+I used https://github.com/f1xpl/openauto, and will be making a writeup about it!

 [See demo video]()